 |needs disambiguation from Taito Legends (PlayStation 2)||[pagemove 11]|

 |Tang Tang||Tang Tang (Game Boy Advance)||port of an arcade game|

 |The Speed Rumbler||The Speed Rumbler (Arcade)||has a C64 port|

 |Top Gunner||Top Gunner (Konami)||Exidy also released an arcade game titled Top Gunner in 1986||[pagemove 12]|

 |WolfQuest||WolfQuest (Windows, Mac OS X)||has an iOS port|

 - The X68000 port may only have been released in a compilation that also included a port of the original Crazy Climber.
-If so, is it still relevant for disambiguation purposes?
+Were both games on the same disk?
+If so, is said port still relevant for disambiguation purposes?

 - Consider creating a "Famimaga Disk series" category/template.